cfmorris/rails-microblog/README.md

 ## Things to do after completion

+- Remodel the front end in pure, clean bootstrap.

 - Currently a user checks "Remember me" on login and it persists until they manually log out.
 I'm going to add a toggle to allow them to opt in or out at in at any time from any page.

-- Would be interesting to implement RSA keys as a security method.
+- Would be interesting to implement RSA keys and/or multifactor authentication as an exercise.

 - Currently persistence reliase upon a random base64 string with a hashed user id.
 This information is only passed via TLS connections, so the relative simplicity of the hashed numerical id isnt a huge issue, but it is tempting to use another identifier.